nexiality/documentation/expressions/TEXTexpression.md

 -----

 #### `append(text)`
 Add one or more text to the end of `text`.
+Multiple texts can be passed in by separating them with a comma.
+For example `append(text1, text2, text3, ...)`

 **Example**<br/>
 Script:<br/>